C-Radius/.dotfiles/README.md

 My linux configuration files.

-Configuration files for i3 wm, neovim, ranger, mpd, kitty, picom and more will be put automatically in .config directory.
+Configuration files for bspwm, neovim, ranger, mpd, kitty, picom and more will be put automatically in .config directory.
 An extra "Bin" Folder will be added in home directory.